weegreenblobbie/pycontrol/ROADMAP.md

 Make it work
 ^^^^^^^^^^^^

+- Print a Use make V=1 to turn on verbose builds message in my Makefiles

-- Add a manual trigger button to the camera table
+- Add the trigger command to unit tests.

+- Camera Event sequence ETA should include number of days.

 - Disable camera table buttons if state == executing